Rawat-Aashish/laravel-zero-to-ready/Readme.md

 # Laravel Zero to Ready

+**Laravel Zero to Ready** is a Laravel package that automates the initial project setup.
+With a single command, it configures essential features like localization, API versioning, and exception handling, saving you hours of repetitive work.

 ## 🚀 Why This Package?

 Every time I started a new Laravel project, I found myself doing the same initial setup—localization, API versioning, exception handling, stubs, and more.
 While not mandatory, these are things you always end up needing at some point.